Screening the Discrepancy Function of a Computer Model: The PIPS methodology

 which is a consequence of \eqref{lik2} being the same regardless of $\n \gamma$, of the prior independence between $\n \rho$ and $\n \eta$ given $\n \gamma$, and of the fact that under the full model the prior on $\n \rho$ is a product of uniform distributions on the unit interval.

-Note that this strategy would also potentially work in the linear regression context, because one would have to compute the ratio of normal densities centered at zero but with different variances, the one in the numerator having a much larger variance than the one on the denominator, which is not likely to be numerically unstable even for values far away from the origin.
-This will be explored elsewhere.
+We relegate to the Supplementary Material, Section~2 the details on how to obtain \eqref{Pips} and additional properties of the resulting estimator.
+In particular, we establish that \eqref{ISE} corresponds to a finite variance importance sampling estimator.

-Once all $2^p-1$ Bayes factors are computed, it is straightforward to pair them with a prior on $\n \gamma$, e.g. the constant prior, and to obtain the posterior probabilities of each of the competing models.
-It then provides us with the so-called posterior (marginal) inclusion probabilities of each input
+Once all $2^p-1$ Bayes factors are computed, it is straightforward to pair them with a prior on $\n \gamma$, e.g. the prior that assigns the same probability to all competing models, and to obtain the posterior probabilities of each of the competing models, $\pi(\n y\mid \n \gamma)$.
+We can then compute the so-called posterior (marginal) inclusion probability of each input $x_\ell$

-which are an easy to interpret measure of the importance of $x_\ell$ in explaining the response.
-Our approach to screening then reduces to the computation of such quantities and this is the reason for its acronym PIPS: posterior inclusion probability screening.
+which is an easy to interpret measure of the importance of $x_\ell$ in explaining the response.
+In essence, our approach to screening reduces to the computation of these quantities.

-We can additionally obtain other interesting summaries, e.g. the posterior inclusion probability of a pair of variables:
+We can additionally obtain other interesting summaries, e.g.\ the posterior inclusion probability of a pair of variables:

+In Section~\ref{sec:realapp}, we illustrate a possible use for the posterior inclusion probability of a pair of variables.